aws/eks-charts/stable/aws-load-balancer-controller/README.md

 The new controller is backwards compatible with the existing ingress objects.
 However, it will not coexist with the older aws-alb-ingress-controller.
 The old controller must be uninstalled completely before installing the new version.
 ### Kubectl installation
-If previous version was installed via kubectl, uninstall as follows
+If you had installed the previous version via kubectl, uninstall as follows
 ```shell script
 $ kubectl delete deployment -n kube-system alb-ingress-controller
 # Find the version of the current controller